Day by day

 Beyond blood – how to establish traceability and verify the accuracy of glucose testing in various biological fluids – Guido Freckmann, Germany

-Integration of Tandem Mass Spectrometry (MS) into Routine Clinical Laboratory Workflows – TBD
+Integration of Tandem Mass Spectrometry (MS) into Routine Clinical Laboratory Workflows – Daniel Holmes, Canada

 Balancing the risks against the advantages of Machine learning – Shannon Haymond, USA